 Congratulations to the Department of Medicine for being awarded both M3 and M4 Department of the Year by the Carl G. Evers Society.
-The Department of Medicine has won these awards for over 10 years in a row!
-This is a true testament to the department’s commitment to education and a direct result of the efforts of our faculty, staff, and trainees.
-Many thanks to those faculty members who are directly involved in medical student education, specifically Dr. Michelle Horn, who serves as Director of Student Education and Clerkships for the Department and Jennifer Chappell, Program Administrator.
+The Department of Medicine has won these awards for 18 of the past 20 years.
+This recognition is confirmation of the department’s commitment to education and a direct result of the efforts of our faculty, staff, and trainees.

 The Alpha Mississippi Chapter of Alpha Omega Alpha (AOA) Honor Society inducted their 2021 initiates on April 13th.
 Students, residents, and faculty are chosen based on their academic and professional achievement, leadership, service to others, and a commitment to scholarly and personal excellence.

 The Department of Medicine considers teaching excellence an important mission.
 Congratulations to our many faculty and residents who have recently been selected for various teaching awards throughout the campus.
 Read more for full listing, including this year’s Trailblazer Awards and the Nelson C. Order of Teaching Excellence.